Wu Han (Han dynasty)

-Wu Han (died 44 CE), courtesy name Ziyan, was a Chinese military general and politician during the Eastern Han dynasty who made great contributions to Emperor Guangwu (Liu Xiu)'s reestablishment of the Han Dynasty and who is commonly regarded as Emperor Guangwu's best general, but who was also known for cruelty against civilians.
-He was also one of the 28 Generals of Yuntai (ranked no. 2, behind Deng Yu).
+Wu Han (1st century BCE — June 18, 44 CE), courtesy name Ziyan, was a Chinese military general and politician during the Eastern Han dynasty who made great contributions to Emperor Guangwu (Liu Xiu)'s reestablishment of the Han dynasty and who is commonly regarded as Emperor Guangwu's best general, but who was also known for cruelty against civilians.
+He was also one of the 28 generals of Yuntai (ranked no. 2, behind Deng Yu).